r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 ```

 Please note that errors about failed downloads will be displayed even when
-the package is later sucessfully downloaded from a backup location.
+the package is later successfully downloaded from a backup location.
 The best
 way to see all has been downloaded correctly is to keep repeating the
 command as suggested.